iRICsolvers/GELATO_Rewrite_Documents/source/03_Examples/01_Straight.rst

    :Grid Generation Compete

-Setting of calculation conditions for flow by Nays2DH
+Setting of Calculation Condition for flow by Nays2DH
 -------------------------------------------------------

-The next step is to set the calculation conditions.
+The next step is to set the Calculation Condition.
-From the menu bar, select [Calculation Conditions]->[Settings], then the [Calculation condition setting window] as  :numref:`01_joken_1` appears.
+From the menu bar, select [Calculation Condition]->[Settings], then the [Calculation condition setting window] as  :numref:`01_joken_1` appears.

 .. _01_joken_1: